Aldar Properties PJSC – Annual report – 31 December 2020

 - Revenue from cooling assets

-- Fee income from school
+- Fee and related income from schools

 - Management fee